19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 12. Just Pay My Graphic Designer…

-For web designs you will get an email about web design and do you accept credit cards.
+For web designs you will get an email about web design and do you accept credit cards as payment.
 If yes, great.
 I am blind/deaf/in the hospital or some reason they can't talk on the phone.
-My graphic designer doesn't take credit card, can I pay you the full amount and then have you pay my graphic designer?
-A month later… charge back for fraud and you are out the money
+My graphic designer doesn't take credit cards.
+Can I pay you the full amount and then have you pay my graphic designer?
+A month later… charge back for fraud and you are out the money.

 13. Wait, He's Not Nigerian!?!